 Now for the trick.

 If they had started germinating them and there was period of heavy rain and no sun lasting for days, then I could imagine that they could take the grain into the cave and spread it out on the floor to dry.
 It would, of course, not dry but they may have continued turning the grains in an attempt to dry them, until the sun returned.
+An excellent tool for doing this would be a large scapula, maybe an ox's shoulder blade.
 This is essentially floor malting.
 It is the trick that is often overlooked by many archaeologists in the literature.
 Malt is usually described as sprouted grain, which it is not.
 In 2019 Merryn was invited to attend a workshop: Ancient Beer in Europe.
 It was organised by a number of archaeobotanists from around the world and an image of sprouted grain was used in the promotional material.
 See below.
 Merryn was unable to attend the meeting due to illness and so she was unable to present her paper on malt, malting and traditional techniques of making malt sugars.
 Her paper was read in her absence by one of the participants.
 She is in the process of writing it up.

 |This image is of sprouted grain.
 It is not malt.|